 During John F. Kennedy’s presidency, the family had a Welshie named Charlie.
 Jaqueline Kennedy gave Charlie to her husband during the presidential campaign and Charlie bonded so closely to JFK that Mrs. Kennedy called him “Jack’s dog.”
 Charlie sometimes swam laps with the president and took long walks with the First Couple at night, trailed discreetly by the Secret Service.

 9. Welshies have been an AKC-recognized breed since 1888.

 The breed was the 45th to earn full AKC recognition, and has been a staple in conformation shows ever since.
 While several other Terrier breeds have won Best in Show over the years, that honor has never been awarded to a Welsh Terrier at the AKC National Championship presented by Royal Canin.
 However, Welsh Terrier GCHG CH Brightluck Money Talks (“Dazzle”) took the Terrier Group in 2019.
-He is owned by Keith Bailey and Janet McBrien and was bred by Bayleigh Welsh Terriers in Knoxville, Tennessee.
+He was bred by Janet McBrien (Brightluck Welsh Terriers) of Brightwood, Virginia and is owned by McBrien and Keith Bailey (Bayleigh Welsh Terriers) in Knoxville, Tennessee.

 10. The “stink eye’ is well-known to Welsh Terrier owners.